GoogleChromeLabs/confluence/README.md

 **Definition**: *The Browser*: Each *API Confluence Metric* is computed with respect to some particular browser; this is what’s meant by The Browser.
-E.g., the “Aggressive Removal metric for Safari on 2016-09-01” describes APIs that Safari once provided (but no longer does) that where the latest release of all *other* browsers a year later contains the APIs; in this case Safari is The Browser.
+E.g., the “Lone Removal metric for Safari on 2016-09-01” describes APIs that Safari once provided (but no longer does) that where the latest release of all *other* browsers a year later contains the APIs; in this case Safari is The Browser.